OutSystems/docs-bestpractices/src/architecture/data/archive.md

 * Copy entities only.

-* Set the **Is AutoNumber** property to `No` for IDs, Indexes, and the IsArchived attribute.
+* Set the **Is AutoNumber** property to `No` for IDs.

+* Remove IsArchived attribute.

+* Remove any copied indexes, and create new indexes based on your specific archiving and search criteria.

 * Set the **Delete Rule** property of foreign keys to `Ignore`.

-* Add Indexes based on your archiving search criteria.

 ![Diagram showing the main catalog with CS1 and CS2 entities and the archive catalog with CS1_Arch and CS2_Arch entities.](images/main-archive-catalog-diag.png "Light Archiving Step 1: Main and Archive Catalog Structure")